 Navigation of Bookmarks

 The simplest way to interact with bookmarks is through the bookmarks pane.
 By clicking a bookmark in this section, it will activate said bookmark.
-In a lot of cases, this may be the primary way they are triggered.
-As an example, when setting up a sales type report, bookmarks can be saved for different date tracking.
-One bookmark could be used for YTD while another may cover the entirety of sales.
-When in the report the developer can easily have these personal bookmarks to follow and track.
+In many cases, this may be the primary way they are triggered.
+For example, bookmarks can be saved for different date tracking when setting up a sales-type report.
+One bookmark could be used for YTD, while another may cover the entirety of sales.
+When in the report, the developer can easily have these personal bookmarks to follow and track.
 Overall, this method is less for consumer reports, although they may be used in them, and more for personal or internal reporting.

-When building reports for users and read only reports, buttons are necessary for bookmark interaction.
-Connecting the button to the bookmark is the same as with any other action: it can be found in formatting and after the bookmark type is selected the different bookmarks will show.
-Once it is connected, there are not many other options for the interaction between either of them.
-It is very simple in this respect.
+When building reports for users and read-only reports, Power BI bookmark buttons are necessary for bookmark interaction.
+Connecting the button to the bookmark is the same as with any other action: it can be found in formatting, and after the bookmark type is selected, the different bookmarks will show.
+Once it is connected, there are few other options for the interaction between either.
+It is straightforward in this respect.
 Clicking the button will activate the bookmark.
-The same as the case with bookmarks, buttons all come down to how they are implemented within the report.
+The same is the case with bookmarks.
+Buttons all come down to how they are implemented within the report.

-A simple example of a button and bookmark combo that can be used in most reports is a filter reset.
-A filter reset can be used on pages with slicers so that users can reset the slicer options back to specified settings.
+A filter reset is a simple example of a button and bookmark combination that can be used in most reports.
+It can be used on pages with slicers so that users can reset the slicer options back to specified settings.

 This can be especially useful when there are multiple slicers that a user may be changing and wanting to switch between.
-All that needs to be done is to have a bookmark that has the current page with no slicers affecting the visuals.
-Connecting this button to a bookmark will then just trigger this bookmark reverting any changes to the visuals back to how they were when the bookmark was set.
+All that needs to be done is to have a bookmark with the current page with no slicers affecting the visuals.
+Connecting this button to a bookmark will trigger this bookmark reverting any changes to the visuals back to how they were when the bookmark was set.

-There are several limitations when it comes to bookmarks that can cause some hesitation when using them.
+There are several limitations when it comes to Power BI bookmarks that can cause some hesitation when using them.
 The most prominent one is managing them.
 Managing bookmarks can quickly become unwieldy.

-When more bookmarks are added, each one requires considerations that need to be made, such as the context of it and surrounding visuals.
-When multiple is on the same page they can also end up having some unintended interactions.
+When extra bookmarks are added, each one requires considerations that need to be made, such as the context of it and surrounding visuals.
+When loads of bookmarks are on the same page, they can also end up having unintended interactions.

-Along with this, adding new visuals and making changes to the present page will also mean that previously created bookmarks will need to be modified and updated.
-There are not many workarounds for this issue other than making sure that they are organized as best as possible.
+Along with this, adding new visuals and making changes to the current page will also mean that previously created bookmarks will need to be modified and updated.
+Unfortunately, there are not many workarounds for this issue other than ensuring they are organized as best as possible.

-Another limitation of bookmarks is their inability to change the characteristics of objects.
+Another limitation of Power BI bookmarks is their inability to change the characteristics of objects.
 This means that text, visuals, and buttons cannot be changed based on a bookmark.

-The size of text cannot be adjusted between bookmarks, they will stay with the properties they currently have.
-This is more of an annoyance than anything as there are several workarounds, however, they do require some more to be done.
+The size of text cannot be adjusted between bookmarks.
+They will stay with the properties they currently have.
+This is more of an annoyance than anything since there are several workarounds; however, they require more to be done.

 The main workaround for this is to have additional objects within the separate bookmarks.
-For example, if there’s a button that would need separate actions based on the context of the bookmark like to open or close a page.
+For example, if there’s a button that would need separate actions based on the bookmark’s context, like to open or close a page.

 Instead, an additional button can be added over the previous one to give the appearance to the user that the same button is being used.
 This example can apply to any of these given changes that want to be made to the properties of an object.

-Bookmarks can take a report to the next level, improving the user experience and general feel of the report.
-Hopefully, this guide can help to give a solid foundation for meaningfully implementing bookmarks within a report as all examples of bookmarks can be created with this foundational knowledge.
+Power BI Bookmarks is a powerful feature that can take a report to the next level, improving the user experience and general feel of the Power BI report design.
+Hopefully, this guide can help to give a solid foundation for meaningfully implementing bookmarks within an entire report, as all examples of bookmarks can be created with this foundational knowledge.